seanrezaie/seanrezaie/README.md

 # 💫 About Me:
+Hello!
 I'm currently a Computer Science student at UC Berkeley

 ## 🌐 Socials: